coffee-shop-devs/terraform-aws-access/terraform.md

 Most terraform modules have some hierarchy or order of operations.
 Terraform assumes that all resources can be provisioned at the same time, unless some indicator is given.
 Terraform is smart and if you reference a resource within another resource it can usually figure out the hierarchy, but this is inconsistent.
 Maintainers need to understand the order of operations when writing resources, so it is very handy to have the dependencies explicitly expressed at the top of the resource.
 This looks somewhat messy and redundant in the code sometimes, but it often prevents race conditions and speeds up the development process.
 I find this also leads to improvements as developers tend to plan concurrency efficiently.

 ## Three Uses of Module

-Modules are used in three contexts:
+The word "Module" is used in three contexts:

-1. As a reference to an independent module published in a/the Terraform registry
+1. As a reference to an independent module published in a/the Terraform registry (Independent Module/XMod)
    - this reference is like a library call or an import statement (although it does have parameters)
    - the reference will be pulled in and compiled just before run time
-   - versions of this module must be pinned
+   - versions of this module must be pinned to prevent inconsistent builds
-2. As a reference to a local module
+2. As a reference to a local module (Local Module/LMod)
    - this reference is like a function call
    - it is integral (non separable) from the current module, but represents a segment of the overall goal
    - an example of this would be a security group and its rules
-     - while rules can be added separately from the group and are their own resources they do not make a lot of sense to have in their own module
+     - while rules can be added separately from the group and are their own resources they do not make a lot of sense to have in their own external module
      - it may be useful to separate out the rules from the group in logical form to keep top level (implementation) modules clean
-3. As an implementation of resources
+3. As an implementation of resources (Implementation Module/IMod)
-   - modules are generally considered a way to pull code into a terraform file, but eventually a root file must be created
+   - modules are generally considered a way to pull code into a terraform file, but eventually a "root" must be created
-   - the root module implements and orchestrates a group of modules with the intent of actually provisioning resources (rather than just as a template)
+   - the "root module" or "impementation module" orchestrates a group of modules with the intent of actually provisioning resources (rather than just as a template or library)
    - using the git ops paradigm the implementation module should be considered the source of truth for the infrastructure
    - implementation modules usually have important data about the implementation, and should be treated accordingly
      - it is better to hard code values into this module than use variables, so maintainers can easily understand what is in place